 E. Recognize strengths and limitations of commonly used measures for different pain dimensions:

 - Self-report measures as "accepted standard" not gold standard

 - Physical performance measures including Functional Capacity Evaluations (FCEs)

 F. Modify pain assessment strategies to match inherent variability associated with the patient's clinical presentation:

 - Sociocultural influences (e.g. spirituality, ethnicity, etc.)

-- Clinical characteristics of pain (e.g. duration, anatomical
+- Clinical characteristics of pain (e.g. duration, anatomical location, etc.)

 - Pain type and state (e.g. neuropathic pain, cancer pain, etc.)

 - Vulnerable populations (e.g. communication barriers, cognitive impairment etc.)